The Ultimate Jacksonville Family Photography Guide

 Fun tip: Fernandina Beach is an absolutely charming town and a perfect place to grab a bite to eat or sweet treat afterwards as a reward.
 And I’m convinced there’s nothing sweeter than strolling their adorable shop lined streets at dusk, with an ice cream in hand, and your family by your side.

-What to Wear for Family Photos
+What to Wear for Jacksonville Family Photos

 Wardrobe stress?
 Not here.
 Styling is part of the experience when you book with me.
 I offer everything from light guidance with color palettes to complete, shoppable style boards built around your family’s vibe, season, and location.
+I know that figuring out your family’s outfits for your session is one of the top stressors for moms.
+And I totally get it!
+I’ve compiled all of the best tips and information for what to wear and how to style your family here, so that it’s in one easy place.

 My Styling Approach

-Think timeless: Avoid logos, neon, or trendy prints that may date your images in a year.
+THINK TIMELESS: Avoid logos, neon, or trendy prints that may date your images in a year.

-Tips for Each Family Member
+Suggestions for Each Family Member

 Mom: Midi or maxi dresses in neutral tones, simple jewelry, and soft hair/makeup photograph beautifully.